shihankanungo/shihankanungo.github.io/quotes.md

 > "Nothing that’s worthwhile is ever easy.
 Remember that." <br> --- Nicholas Sparks, <i>Message in a Bottle</i>

-> "Intelligence plus character-that is the goal of true education." <br> --- Martin Luther King Jr.
+> "Intelligence plus character -- that is the goal of true education." <br> --- Martin Luther King Jr.

 > "There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable. <br><br> There is another theory which states that this has already happened." <br> --- Douglas Adams, <i>The Restaurant at the End of the Universe</i>